+SECTION 7 Vice Chairperson

-SECTION 7.
-Senior Vice President.
-In the absence of the President or in the event of his inability or refusal to act, the Senior Vice President shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
-The Senior Vice President shall perform such other duties as may be assigned to him / her by the President or by the Board.
+In the absence of the chairperson or in the event of his inability or refusal to act, the Vice Chairperson shall perform the duties of the chairperson, and when so acting, shall have all the powers of and be subject to all the restrictions upon the chairperson.
+The Vice chairperson shall perform such other duties as may be assigned to him / her by the chairperson or by the Board.

-.

-ARTICLE X
+ARTICLE VI

 INDEMNIFICATION OF TRUSTEES, OFFICERS, EMPLOYEES AND AGENTS

-SECTION 1.
-Indemnification of Directors, Officers, Employees and Agents.
+SECTION 1 Indemnification of BOT’s, Officers, Employees and Agents

 Each member or former member of the Board, each officer, employee or agent of the Corporation and any person who may have served at its request or by its election as a Trustee, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise, shall be indemnified by the Corporation, to the fullest extent allowed by law, against expenses (including attorneys’ fees), judgments, fines and amounts paid in settlement actually and reasonably incurred by him in connection with any threatened, pending or completed action, suit or proceeding in which he has been made a party, by reason of his being or having been a Trustee, officer, employee or agent of the Corporation or a director, officer, employee or agent of such other corporation or enterprise.

-SECTION 2.
-Limitation on Indemnity.
-The indemnification described in Section 1 of this Article IX will apply only if the Board, by a majority vote of a quorum consisting of Trustees who (a) were not parties, (b) were not Trustees, directors, officers, employees or agents of entities that were parties, (c) were not threatened to be made parties or (d) were not directors, officers, employees or agents of entities threatened to be made parties to such actual or threatened action, suit or proceeding, determines in each specific case that the Trustee, officer, employee or agent seeking indemnification (i) did not fail to act in good faith and in a manner it or he reasonably believed to be in, or not opposed to, the best interests of the Corporation and (ii) with respect to any criminal proceeding, that such Trustee, officer, employee or agent seeking indemnification had no reasonable cause to believe its or his conduct was unlawful.
+SECTION 2 Limitation on Indemnity

+The indemnification described in Section 1 of this Article VI will apply only if the Board, by a majority vote of a quorum consisting of Trustees who (a) were not parties, (b) were not Trustees, directors, officers, employees or agents of entities that were parties, (c) were not threatened to be made parties or (d) were not directors, officers, employees or agents of entities threatened to be made parties to such actual or threatened action, suit or proceeding, determines in each specific case that the Trustee, officer, employee or agent seeking indemnification (i) did not fail to act in good faith and in a manner it or he reasonably believed to be in, or not opposed to, the best interests of the Corporation and (ii) with respect to any criminal proceeding, that such Trustee, officer, employee or agent seeking indemnification had no reasonable cause to believe it’s or his/her conduct was unlawful.
 If such a quorum of the Board is not obtainable, then such determination shall be made as provided in the Non-Profit Law.

-SECTION 3.
-Liability Insurance.
+SECTION 3 Liability Insurance

 The Corporation may purchase and maintain insurance on behalf of (a) any entity which, or person who, is or was a Trustee, officer, employee or agent of the Corporation, or (b) any person who is or was serving at the request of the Corporation or by its election as a Trustee, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise, against any liability or settlement based on asserted liability incurred by such entity or person in any such capacity, or arising out of its or his status as such, whether or not the Corporation would have the power to indemnify it or him against such liability or settlement under the provisions of these Bylaws.